lambdaclass/concrete/ROADMAP.md

     hosted-only convenience wrappers with explicit authority.
 Temp-file, symlink, path-normalization, and TOCTOU behavior must appear in `docs/stdlib/STDLIB_GUIDE.md` and `scripts/tests/check_stdlib_fs.sh`.
+20a.
+Add small `std.temp` and `std.dirs` helpers after the handle-relative
+     filesystem shape is gated. `std.temp` owns temporary files/directories with explicit cleanup (`drop`/`defer`, no implicit scope-end delete) and visible `with(File)` authority; `std.dirs` exposes only conservative hosted directory discovery needed by tools.
+Do not add XDG/platform policy sprawl until package/build workloads pull it.
 21. Build handle-based network surface in `std.net` only as far as the validation workloads require: address parsing, socket handle wrappers, HTTP header parsing as a pure parser first, and no full HTTP client/server until